treboryatska/gitdao/README.md

     * Set Up a Server or Service: Deploy a server or service that listens for finalized proposals from your Aragon DAO.
 This can be done by interacting with the Aragon smart contracts or using Aragon's API if available.
     * Interact with GitHub API: Upon detecting a passed proposal relevant to GitHub repository management, the server would use the GitHub API to perform the specified actions.
 This requires the server to authenticate with GitHub using the DAO's GitHub account credentials (stored securely, potentially accessed via a multisig wallet).

-## Notes

-**DAO's email address:** The DAO will need an email address to create the Github account among other things.
-This email address should be controlled by the DAO.
-It' still up to debate which is the best way to do this.

-**Contributions give you the initial mint rights of the DAO**, but not its continuence.
-This means that if today you made 10% of the contributions points, you will get 10% of the DAO's tokens.
-Once they are minted at your address, there is no further control over them.
-So, if you transfer them to someone else, you will effectively transfer the ownership of the DAO and the only way to recover them is if someone transfer you back the tokens.
-This is a feature, not a bug.
-Example: You have 1000 tokens that represent 10% of the DAO and you transfer 300 tokens to someone else.
-Let's say that in the next recalculation you made more contributions and you are entitled to 1200 total tokens.
-In this case the system will only transfer you 200.